Sports Law Research Guide

 The Congressional Research Service publishes backgrounders for members of Congress on numerous topics.
 A few recent reports on Sports include:

 - Selected Laws Governing the Broadcast of Professional Sporting Events (Aug.
-12, 2013) - available on ProQuest Congressional
+12, 2013)

 - Former NFL Players: Disabilities, Benefits, and Related Issues (April 8, 2008)

 - Drug Testing in Sports: Proposed Legislation (June 10, 2005)